Heat Exposure & Adaptation Tools – Protecting vulnerable groups

 Background

-Heatwaves affect human health (Hess et al. 2018; Venugopal et al. 2021), and India is especially vulnerable to them due to its high population density, inadequate healthcare access, and climate change vulnerability.
-The 2022 Indian heatwaves were 30 times more likely due to climate change (World Weather Attribution 2022).
-Heat action plans and early warning systems are needed, especially in low- and middle-income nations where climate change is expected to increase morbidity and death (Green et al., 2019).
-Heat action plans are being implemented in India with the national government and stakeholders (Government of India, 2023).
-These HAP measures can reduce community and vulnerable working population mortality (Krisher et al., 2020, Bodin, 2016; Malima, 2020; Nutkiewicz, 2022; Hasan, 2021).
+Heatwaves affect human health1, and India is especially vulnerable to them due to its high population density, inadequate healthcare access, and climate change vulnerability.
+The 2022 Indian heatwaves were 30 times more likely due to climate change2.
+Heat action plans and early warning systems are needed, especially in low- and middle-income nations where climate change is expected to increase morbidity and death3.
+Heat Action Plans (HAPs)4 are being implemented in India by the nation’s government and in collaboration with the stakeholders.
+These HAP measures can reduce community and vulnerable working population mortality.

 Aim